San Francisco Rideshare Accident Lawyers

 - Periods 2 & 3 — The driver has accepted a ride or is transporting a passenger.
 The company’s $1 million liability policy applies, including uninsured/underinsured motorist (UM/UIM) and contingent collision coverage.

-Rideshare insurers often try to limit payouts or deny claims.
-If you’ve acquired injuries in a rideshare accident, our attorneys in San Francisco can help you fight for the full compensation you deserve.
+Rideshare insurers may try to challenge the extent of their liability or deny claims.
+If you’ve sustained injuries in a rideshare accident, our attorneys in San Francisco can help you seek fair compensation for your losses.

-How Our Lawyers Prove Liability In A Rideshare Accident Claim
+How Our Lawyers Establish Liability In A Rideshare Accident Claim

-Establishing fault in a rideshare accident requires proving negligence.
-Our San Francisco rideshare accident attorneys can demonstrate the following:
+Establishing fault in a rideshare accident requires demonstrating negligence.
+Our San Francisco rideshare accident attorneys can demonstrate the following elements:

 - Duty of Care — The defendant had a legal duty to keep you safe from harm.
-For instance, rideshare drivers must observe the highest standard of care to ensure the safety of passengers.
+For instance, rideshare drivers must adhere to the highest standards of care.

 - Breach of Duty — The defendant violated their duty of care.
 For example, a reckless driver ran a red light and crashed into a rideshare vehicle.